Carmen miserabile

 The Carmen miserabile by Master Roger is an appendix at the end of the Thuróczy Chronicle: "The Arrival of Tatars in Hungary During the Time of King Béla the Fourth".

-Carmen miserabile super destructione regni Hungariae per Tartaros (Latin for "A mournful song about the destruction of the Tatars in Hungary.") is an account written by Rogerius of Apulia.
+Carmen miserabile super destructione regni Hungariae per Tartaros (Latin for "A mournful song about the destruction of the Kingdom of Hungary by the Tatars.") is an account written by Rogerius of Apulia.

 After 1241, Rogerius wrote a description of the conquest of Transylvania and the Great Hungarian Plain by the Tatars in this work.
 Mongol-Tatar Golden Horde forces led by Batu Khan began attacking Europe in 1223, starting with Kievan Rus.
 They continued to defeat the German principalities, Polish, and Hungarian armies before turning back to go home in 1241.